SennaGehenna/Easy_Flashcards/Documentation.md

 #### The User has opened this dialog by clicking the 'Add'-Button in the SetOverview

-The dialog opens, they keyboard is visible and the cursor is placed in the
+The dialog opens, they keyboard is visible and the cursor is placed in the first edit-text.